 - a.
 Continue to cooperatively seek methods with the City of Livermore to reduce incompatibilities between Livermore Airport operations and Specific Plan land uses through airport operational changes as well as land use mitigation. - b.
-Prior to construction of new homes...a noise monitoring study is required of airport noise to plot the 55 L{dn} aircraft noise contour in the Specific Plan area. - c.
-Future residential uses within the 55 L{dn} aircraft noise contour will be required to be designed to meet single event interior noise levels of 50 dBA in bedrooms and 55 dBA in other rooms.
+Prior to construction of new homes...a noise monitoring study is required of airport noise to plot the 55 $L{dn}$ aircraft noise contour in the Specific Plan area. - c.
+Future residential uses within the $55 L{dn}$ aircraft noise contour will be required to be designed to meet single event interior noise levels of 50 dBA in bedrooms and 55 dBA in other rooms.

 d.
-All new and re-sold homes within the 55 L{dn} aircraft noise contour shall be subject to a real estate disclosure notice indicating the location of the airport, aircraft operational levels, and projected noise levels.
+All new and re-sold homes within the 55 $L{dn}$ aircraft noise contour shall be subject to a real estate disclosure notice indicating the location of the airport, aircraft operational levels, and projected noise levels.

-4.3.2.2 Stoneridge Drive Specific Plan Amendment / Staples Ranch (February 2009)
+4.3.2.2 Stoneridge Drive Specific Plan Amendment/Staples Ranch (2010)

-In February 2009, the City of Pleasanton amended the Stoneridge Drive Specific Plan in order to address future development patterns on the 124 acre Staples Ranch property.
+In 2010, the City of Pleasanton amended the Stoneridge Drive Specific Plan in order to address future development patterns on the 124 acre Staples Ranch property.
 The Plan amendment was drafted as a "stand alone" document that builds upon the original 1989 Specific Plan where appropriate, while modifying plans and policies to specifically guide the development of the Staples Ranch property.
-The Staples Ranch property consists of two parcels, both of which are owned by the Alameda County Surplus Property Authority (ACSPA).
-A 1.5 acre parcel is within the existing city limits of Pleasanton, while the second parcel, approximately 122.5 acres, is within unincorporated Alameda County and is currently in the process of being annexed by the City.

-The Stoneridge Drive Specific Plan Amendment identifies approximately 46 acres for a continuing care community, approximately 37 acres for an auto mall, approximately 22 acres for community and neighborhood parks, and approximately 11 acres for a retail/commercial center.
+The Stoneridge Drive Specific Plan Amendment/Staples Ranch identifies approximately 46 acres for a continuing care community, approximately 37 acres for an auto mall, approximately 22 acres for community and neighborhood parks, and approximately 11 acres for a retail/commercial center.
 The proposed continuing care facility is located outside of LVK's APA.

-The Stoneridge Drive Specific Plan Amendment states the following airport-related policies for promoting compatibility with operations at LVK:
+The Stoneridge Drive Specific Plan Amendment/Staples Ranch states the following airport-related policies for promoting compatibility with operations at LVK: